 Libby's latest book: The Hope-Driven Leader: Harness the Power of Positivity at Work

-- Why do you say “hope” is the most overlooked element of leadership and corporate culture?
+- What do you mean when you say “hope” is the most overlooked element of leadership and corporate culture?

-- How can leadership feed hope in their organizations?
+- How can leaders feed hope in their teams and organizations?

 You Unstuck: Mastering the New Rules of Risk-taking in Work and Life